The Best Upper Antelope Canyon Tour: Review

 No. Antelope Canyon is protected by Navajo Parks and Recreation, and only authorized Navajo tour companies may take visitors into the Lower or Upper Canyon.
 You cannot go alone.

-You must be with an authorized tour company, and you must have a reservation.
-As the place is trendy, it is worth booking your trip many months in advance.
+You must be with an authorized tour company and have a reservation.
+As the place is trendy, booking your trip many months in advance is worth booking.
+We took this tour:

 Which Upper Antelope Canyon Tour is the Best?
 Review